carderne/una/README.md

 Una doesn't try to replicate a full build system such as [Bazel](https://bazel.build/) or [Pants](https://www.pantsbuild.org/).
 It just makes it possible to have a simple monorepo with interdependencies.

-Una allows two directory structures or styles:

-- **Packages:** The default style, where each lib or app is a package with its own pyproject.toml (much like Rust's workspaces).
-- **Modules**: A more novel approach with just a single pyproject.toml, inspired by [python-polylith](https://github.com/DavidVujic/python-polylith).

-Within this context, we use the following words frequently:

-- `lib`: a module or package that will be imported but not run.
-- `app`: a module or package that will be run but never imported.
-- `project`: a package with no code but only dependencies (only used in the Modules style).
+Una works much like a Rust workspace, with each package having its own pyproject.toml.
+In general, packages should either be libraries (imported but not run) or apps (run but never imported), but Una will not enforce this.

 Currently it works with the following build backends, but more will follow: